The first Diana camera (without

-camera, from the 1960s.
-It was produced by the Great Wall Plastic Co.
+small yellow box, size of the camera.
+It was produced by the Great Wall

-in China and was branded with many names for different markets.
+in Hong Kong and was branded with many names for different markets.
 The

 Dianas were either sold at prices as low as $1 or given away as